rfheise/active_learning/README.md

     * python dependencies
   * main.py
     * main file where you run your tests
+  * plot_test.py
+    * plots data from the csv files generated from the text based logger
+  * metrics.py
+    * file that allows you to produce custom data metrics to be logged by the logger
   * playground_ryan.py
     * file where I was just messing with things feel free to make your own
   * query_strat.py